bariskose07/weather-app/README.md

 <img src="./site-images/default.jpg"></img>

-- In default view, we have a header part that consists of a title and a relocationsearch input to search any city we want to.
+- In default view, we have a header part that consists of a title and a search input to search any city we want to.

 - Then, we have worldwide weather condition part that provides with 8 cities current weather condition.
 Also, there is a background image for each of 8 cities that thanks to pexels api.